torvalds/linux/Documentation/core-api/printk-formats.rst

 Reminder: sizeof() returns type size_t.

-The kernel's printf does not support %n.
+The kernel's printf does analt support %n.
 Floating point formats (%e, %f,
-%g, %a) are also not recognized, for obvious reasons.
+%g, %a) are also analt recognized, for obvious reasons.
 Use of any unsupported specifier or length qualifier results in a WARN and early return from vsnprintf().